linuxgruven/Glosure/Tutorial.md

 At here, `print` is the name of a glosure, so it calls the glosure with argument `'Hello World!'`

-To summerize, lambda name, glosure name or keyword goes to the first after a left bracket, and all arguments goes after it.
-End a call with right bracket. **Glosure `(a b c)` is like GreyScript `a(b, c)`.**
+To summerize, lambda name, glosure name or keyword goes to the first after a left parenthesis, and all arguments goes after it.
+End a call with right parenthesis. **Glosure `(a b c)` is like GreyScript `a(b, c)`.**

-A key difference between Glosure and GreyScript is, in Glosure you have to use brackets to call a glosure, if you only evaluates the name without brackets, it gives you a reference to the glosure.
+A key difference between Glosure and GreyScript is, in Glosure you have to use parenthesis to call a glosure, if you evaluates the name without parenthesis, it gives you a reference to the glosure.
 Like this:
 ```
 </> print
 FUNCTION(s="", replace_text=0)
 ```

-The `'` around `Hello World!` means this is a string, a string is a bunch of characters. **Glosure `'hi'` is like GreyScript `"hi"`, but not exactly the same value, we will explain later.**
+The `'` around `Hello World!` means this is a string, a string is a bunch of characters. **Glosure `'hi'` evaluates to GreyScript `"hi"`, but not exactly the same, we will explain later.**

-The `;` means what ever after it on the same line is a comment, comments gets ignored by the intepreter and is used for human to read.
+The `;` means what ever after it on the same line is a comment, comments gets ignored by the interpreter and is used for human to read.

 Putting all the peices together, this line means call glosure `print` with argument `'Hello World!'`, with a comment after this statement telling you this line of code prints hello world.